 There are some more tools you can check by looking into your dashboard, Tools >> Available Tools.

 Now here comes the last section of the WordPress dashboard,

-Where you will configure about how your blog works and functions.
+Where you will configure how your blog works and functions.

 The Settings section is divided into five sub-sections –